 His 1988 book, Dealing with Change in the Connecticut River Valley, received awards from the American Planning Association, the Nation Trust for Historic Preservation and other groups.

 CoursesMr.
-Yaro has co-taught the High Speed Rail seminar for the past two years.
+Yaro has co-taught a regional infrastructure seminar for the past two years.
 He also oversees a second-year studio.

 Centers & Progams

 RPA is serving as a clearinghouse for research on the emergence of megaregions and a resource for megaregion planning efforts nationwide.
 Its aim is to advance research on the emergence of this new urban form while promoting planning solutions to address challenges that span state and regional boundaries, demanding cooperation and coordination at the megaregion scale.
 Please visit http://www.america2050.org for more information.